kcg-edu-future-lab/LAN-Agent/README.md

 # LAN Agent
-A tool to log in to LAN controllers automatically, for Windows.
+A set of tools to log in to LAN controllers automatically, for Windows.

 ## WLC Agent Console
+A command line tool to log in to the Cisco Wireless LAN Controller (WLC) automatically.

 ### Setup
 - [Download the app](https://github.com/sakapon/WLC-Agent/raw/master/Downloads/WlcAgentConsole-1.0.1.zip)